awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/get-started-exercise.md

-# Step 3: Create and Run a Kinesis Data Analytics for Java Application<a name="get-started-exercise"></a>
+# Step 3: Create and Run a Kinesis Data Analytics for Flink Application<a name="get-started-exercise"></a>

-In this exercise, you create a Kinesis Data Analytics for Java application with data streams as a source and a sink\.
+In this exercise, you create a Kinesis Data Analytics for Flink application with data streams as a source and a sink\.

 **Topics**
 + [Create Two Amazon Kinesis Data Streams](#get-started-exercise-1)